 Unless there is a real likelihood that the material will be further and more widely disseminated, an injunction after publication is virtually useless as a remedy.
 The damage has already been done.

+This also means that exemplary or punitive damages cannot be awarded.
 Exemplary or punitive damages were traditionally used to discourage defendants from engaging in similar conduct in the future.
-The new Defamation legislation abolishes this practice under section 37.
+The uniform defamation legislation abolishes this practice.

-As to damages for non-economic loss, this addresses itself to such things as mental harm, or pain and suffering.
-The maximum damages amount is $250,000, an amount that is indexed from time to time according to the Australian Bureau of Statistics (s35(4)).
-A court may still order aggravated damages beyond maximum damages amount if the court is satisfied that the circumstances of the publication warrant such an award (s35(2)).
+As to damages for non-economic loss, this concerns things such as mental harm, or pain and suffering.
+The maximum damages amount in Tasmania is $250,000, an amount that is indexed from time to time according to the Australian Bureau of Statistics.
+A court may still order aggravated damages beyond maximum damages amount if the court is satisfied that the circumstances of the publication warrant such an award.